XinyuKang/MLE-Related/README.md

 The encoder CNN can basically be thought of as a feature extraction network, while the decoder uses that information to predict the image segments by "decoding" the features and upscaling to the original image size.

 ## What is the significance of Residual Networks?
 The main thing that residual connections did was allow for `direct feature access from previous layers`.
+This is done by adding `"shortcut" or "skip" connections` between layers in the network which allows for `information to flow more freely between layers`.

 This makes information propagation throughout the network much easier.
 One very interesting paper about this shows how using `local skip` connections gives the network a type of ensemble multi-path structure, giving features multiple paths to propagate throughout the network.

 ## Why would you use many small convolutional kernels such as 3x3 rather than a few large ones?
 There are 2 reasons: First, you can use several smaller kernels rather than few large ones to get the same receptive field and capture more spatial context, but with the smaller kernels you are `using less parameters and computations`.
 Secondly, because with smaller kernels you will be using more filters, you'll be able to use `more activation functions` and thus have a more discriminative mapping function being learned by your CNN.

+## What are some best practices that need to be followed when designing a CNN?
+– Use a smaller kernel size for the first layer, and gradually increase the size for subsequent layers – Use a stride of 1 for the first layer, and gradually increase the stride for subsequent layers – Use a padding of 1 for the first layer, and gradually decrease the padding for subsequent layers – Use a pooling layer after every 2-3 convolutional layers – Use a fully connected layer at the end of the network

+## What are the different types of filters used in CNNs?
+There are a few different types of filters that are commonly used in CNNs, including the Sobel filter (edge detection), the Prewitt filter (edge detection), and the Laplacian filter (edge detection).
+Each of these filters is designed to detect specific types of features in an image

+## What are anchor boxes?
+Anchor boxes are a type of bounding box used in object detection.
+They are typically used in conjunction with a sliding window, where the window is moved across an image and anchor boxes are placed at various locations.
+The anchor boxes are then used to predict the location of objects in the image.

+## Are CNNs capable of generating text or audio?
+If yes, then how?
+Yes, CNNs are capable of generating text or audio.
+This is done by using a technique called **sequence to sequence learning**, which is a type of learning that is used to train neural networks to `convert sequences of data from one format to another`.

 ## Talk me through how you would create a 3D model of an object from imagery and depth sensor measurements taken at all angles around the object.
 There are two popular methods for 3D reconstruction:
 ### [Structure from Motion (SfM)](https://www.mathworks.com/help/vision/ug/structure-from-motion.html)